- 1 Best Portable Water Filters On The Market

 For instance, you might have an activated carbon filter in there, a ceramic one or even a fiber filter.
 This is an advantage because it allows you to select the most appropriate filter for the water you want to cleanse.

 These are the ultimate and most popular portable water filters out there.
-They are basically plastic pipes which you either dip in the filthy water source itself or in some sort of a jug.
+They are basically plastic pipes that you either dip in the filthy water source itself or in some sort of a jug.
 Whatever the case, the filtration happens right away and that’s the biggest advantage.

 You cannot expect a very thorough cleansing of your water, though.
 While there will be an improvement in taste and odor, some particles might still make it through.
 These filters are also easy to clog.
 Some buildup will occur over time but that’s to be expected.
 The life of straw filters might be shorter than the others’.